 Sodium ions are known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.

 Adverse effects of sodium lactate are essentially limited to overdosage of either sodium or lactate ions.
 See WARNINGS and PRECAUTIONS.

 In the event of overdosage, discontinue infusion containing sodium lactate immediately and institute corrective therapy as indicated to reduce elevated serum sodium levels and restore acid-base balance if necessary.
 See WARNINGS and PRECAUTIONS.

 Sodium Lactate Injection Dosage and Administration

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
+See CONTRAINDICATIONS.

 How is Sodium Lactate Injection Supplied

 Sodium Lactate Injection, USP 50 mEq (5 mEq/mL) is supplied in 10 mL single-dose plastic vials (List No. 6664).

 Store at 20 to 25°C (68 to 77°F).
 [See USP Controlled Room Temperature.]